MouXuanKang/SoundFieldINN/README.md

   <img src="./figures/fig5-1.png" width="606" height="205">
 </p>

-Left is exact pressure, right is different between PINNs predict and exact solution.
+Left is exact pressure, right is different between PINNs predict and exact solution.Obviously there is a learning error at the near source point where the sound pressure is at a lower sound pressure level.
+I suspect that the use of PDDO to enhance network performance may solve this propagation problem.
 ## References：
 1. Haghighat E, Bekar A C, Madenci E, et al. A nonlocal physics-informed deep learning framework using the peridynamic differential operator[J].
 Computer Methods in Applied Mechanics and Engineering, 2021, 385: 114012.
 2. Madenci E, Barut A, Dorduncu M. Peridynamic differential operator for numerical analysis[M].
 Springer International Publishing, 2019.